Deformation Quantization via Categorical Factorization Homology: Introduction

 Extending this picture beyond perturbation theory leads to additional complications.
 One of the first problems one encounters is that the derived space of solutions $\mathcal{F}(\mathcal{U})$ is not determined by its algebra of (derived) functions.
 As a consequence $\mathcal{O}_\mathcal{F}(\mathcal{U})$ is in general not local.
 A simple example of this is gauge theory with finite gauge group $G$, also known as Dijkgraaf-Witten theory~\cite{DijkgraafWitten}.
 In this case, the space of fields is the stack $\operatorname{Bun}_G(\mathcal{U}) $ of principal $G$-bundles on $\mathcal{U}$.
 For $\mathcal{U}=\mathbb{D}^n$ an $n$-dimensional disk, this space is equivalent to $BG$, but the algebra of derived functions is $\mathcal{O}(BG)= C^\bullet(G,\C )\cong \C$.
 Hence, there are no non-trivial local functions.
 Moreover, the (co)sheaf condition fails for the algebras of functions.
 For instance, on the circle one finds $\mathcal{O}_{\operatorname{Bun}_G(\mathbb{S}^1)}= \operatorname{Cl}(G)$, the algebra of class functions on $G$.

 Categorified functions such as (nice) sheaves on $\mathcal{F}(\mathcal{U})$ and higher versions thereof usually have better locality properties.\footnote{This idea has also appeared in the context of AQFT~\cite{AQFTCat}.} In the previous example the categorical algebra of higher functions on $\mathbb{D}^n$ becomes $\Rep G $, the category of $G$-representations, which has better gluing behaviour.
 Hence, it seems fruitful to extend the local to global perspective on quantization from algebras of functions to categories of higher functions. \emph{The goal of this paper is to develop and apply such a categorical deformation theory via factorization homology in the non-derived setting.} The first question we have to address is what the categorifications of Poisson and BD algebras should be.
-The naive guess of algebras over the Poisson operad or BD operad in the bicategory of linear categories is not well defined because both operads are linear whereas the collection of functors between linear categories forms a category.
+The guess of algebras over the Poisson operad or BD operad in the bicategory of linear categories does not work (naively interpreted) because both operads are linear whereas the collection of functors between linear categories forms a (linear) category.
+Concretely, the problem is that trying to impose the graded Jacobi identity would in general involve taking the difference of linear functors, which is not defined.
 We adapt a pragmatic approach to these definitions by defining \emph{almost Poisson structures} as first order deformations and \emph{BD structures} as formal deformations.
 With these definitions we are able to work out all the details for the program sketched above (including BD-additivity).